MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ### Locate the working directory

 Both R and RevoScaleR use the *working directory* to store any files that you create.
-Use the following open source R command to determine the working directory location: `getwd()`.
+The following open source R command provides the working directory location: `getwd()`.

 Depending on your environment, you might not have permission to save files to this directory.
-For example, on Windows, if the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have permission to save files to that location.
-To change the working directory, you can run `setwd("C:/Users/TEMP")`.
+On Windows, if the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have write permissions on that older.
+To change the working directory, run `setwd("C:/Users/TEMP")`.

-Alternatively, you can specify a fully-qualified path to a writable directory whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"` on an **rxImport** call).
+Alternatively, specify a fully-qualified path to a writable directory whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"` on an **rxImport** call).

 Windows users, please note the direction of the path delimiter.
 By default, R script uses forward slashes as path delimiters.

 ### About the airline data set

-*AirlineDemoSmall.csv* is the data set used in this tutorial.
-It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
-The *AirlineDemoSmall.csv* file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*.
-There are a total of 600,000 rows in the data file.
+The *AirlineDemoSmall.csv* data set is used in this tutorial.
+It's a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
+The file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*, with a total of 600,000 rows.

-## Load data
+## Step 1: Load data

-As a first step, let's do a preliminary import using source data.
-Once the data is loaded, we can examine metadata that could lead to further transformations on successive imports.
+As a first step, perform a preliminary import using the airline data.
+We can then examine metadata that could lead to further transformations on successive imports.

 ~~~~
 	mysource <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")